 While certainly admirable, this may have a few negative side-effects on the hero and those around them.
-Such heroes could wear themselves out in their attempts to help everyone, or to become distraught and blame themselves for the one time that they're unable to save the day.
+Such heroes could wear themselves out in their attempts to help everyone or become distraught and blame themselves for the one time that they're unable to save the day.
+Spending so much time and effort saving everyone else can also put a strain on the hero's personal or dating life.
 A particularly bad case of this may develop into a full-blown Martyr Without a Cause.
-May also be a thin veil over the In Harm's Way trope.
+Maybe they simply like being in the line of danger.

 This is extremely common in video games as a way to make the player deal with plot threads like Fetch Quests when they should have more important things on their minds.
 The characters are just too darn heroic to leave people to suffer, so time to go wander around in caves for a while.
 No matter their personal situation, they're always willing to stop and help.

 Self-Care Epiphany is when they realize that they do need to take care of themselves and not put too much, possibly unnecessary work to help others.

 The exact opposites of this are Bystander Syndrome and True Neutral.
 Also contrast with Chronic Villainy and Changing of the Guard.
 If they get paid for this kind of work, it's We Help the Helpless.
 When it's because the victim is female, the diagnosis is The Dulcinea Effect.
 Someone with Chronic Hero Syndrome who travels from place to place is a Knight Errant.
 This type of hero never fails the "Leave Your Quest" Test.
 An inactive one will Jump at the Call.